 Foreclosure is the legal procedure by which the lender in a mortgage arrangement takes possession of the property (usually a house) that secured the loan.
 This is done when the Arkadelphia, Arkansas debtor has repeatedly failed to make their payments.
 Foreclosure usually requires the house to be sold at an auction.
 Usually, banks want to rid themselves of the property as soon as they can, in order to gather as much money as possible.

 In all states in the U.S., including Arkansas, foreclosure by judicial sale is allowed.
 Under this system, the sale is overseen by a court of law, to ensure that the bank makes a good effort to get a reasonable price at the auction, and that any proceeds above the balance of the mortgage go back to the borrower.
 In numerous states, original mortgages (as opposed to refinanced loans) are "non-recourse" loans, meaning that the most the lender can collect is whatever the foreclosed property sells for.
 The bank cannot go after the debtor for the balance, if the sale nets less than the amount due.
-You should consult a attorney in Arkadelphia, Arkansas to learn the details of the law here.
+You should consult an Attorney in Arkadelphia, Arkansas to learn the details of the law here.
 You should also know that this rarely applies to loans that have been refinanced.

 How Can I Avoid Foreclosure in Arkansas?